Gas Laws: Boyle's Law

-The manometer that was employed in the previous experiment can also be used to perform Boyle's experiment.
+The manometer that was employed to measure pressure can also be used to perform Boyle's experiment.
 A small amount of air is trapped in the sealed end of the manometer.
 The scale that is used to read the height of a column of mercury can also be used to read the height of the column of air.
-(You will need to estimate the position of the top of the tube, which is curved.)
-The inside diameter of the tube, 4.286 cm, and the height of the column of air can be used to calculated the volume of air.

 Once the volume-pressure data has been obtained, the next challenge is to determine the mathematical relationship between the two properties.
-Although an enormous number of relationships are possible, one likely possibility is that the volume will be directly related to the pressure raised to some power:
+Although an enormous number of relationships are possible, one simple possibility is that the volume might be directly related to the pressure raised to some power:

 The exponent a is expected to be independent of the mass of gas and temperature; the goal is to determine the value of a from the "experimental" data.
-The constant CBL is expected to vary with the mass of gas and the temperature; at this point, this constant is not of interest.
+The constant b is expected to vary with the mass of gas and the temperature.
+At this point, the value of b is not of interest.

 A simple way to determine the value of a is to prepare a plot of ln V vs ln P. If the proposed relationship is valid (and it might not be valid), this plot should yield a straight line of slope a.
 Thus the linearity of the plot serves as a test of our original hypothesis (that the volume-pressure relation may be described by the equation shown above).

 The basic details of the experiment have been described above.
 The open tube of the manometer is exposed to the atmosphere.
-Consequently the atmospheric pressure (Patm) must be added to the pressure exerted by the column of mercury.
+Consequently the atmospheric pressure (Patm) contributes to the pressure on the gas.

 Change the amount of mercury in the manometer and once again measure the volume and pressure.
 Continue this process until data is obtained for at least five different pressures.

-For each pair of volume-pressure values, enter the data in the table.
+For each pair of volume-pressure values for the trapped air, enter the data in the table.
 The point will automatically be plotted on the graph.